simbathesailor/simbathesailor.dev/src/pages/custom-terminal-commands/index.md

 We need to figure out how a system looks for executables.
 Again, I searched for it. and then came across this [link](https://en.wikipedia.org/wiki/PATH_(variable)).

 >**Note:** These are just the final links.
-In reality it tooks me much more time to reach to these links.
+In reality it took me much more time to reach to these links.

 Now coming back to business